 How to control shard allocation in Elasticsearch

-The cluster-wide dynamic setting cluster.routing.allocation.enable is changed through the Cluster Settings API at /_cluster/settings.
-It supports all, primaries, new_primaries, and none, affects only future allocations, and does not unassign shards that are already placed.
-A restarted node can still recover a matching local primary shard from disk even while allocation is restricted.
+The dynamic setting cluster.routing.allocation.enable is changed through the Cluster Settings API at /_cluster/settings.
+It affects future allocation decisions only, so it does not remove shards that are already assigned to nodes or stop a restarted node from recovering a matching local primary shard from disk.

 Steps to control shard allocation in Elasticsearch: